 Old ways of adding up votes often fail to represent large groups.
-In the USA, beautiful North Carolina had enough Black voters to totally fill two election districts, but, spread out over eight districts they were a minority.
+In the USA, beautiful North Carolina had enough Black voters to totally fill two election districts.
+But spread out over eight districts they were a minority.
 So for over 100 years, they won no voice in Congress.
 As voters, they were silenced-with tragic results.1

 The Northwest tore itself apart by changing forestry laws again and again.
-When forestry laws are weak, hasty logging wastes resources.
-But sudden limits on logging bankrupt some workers and small businesses.2 If this policy pendulum swings far, it cuts down forests and species, then families and towns, again and again.
+In a year with weak forestry laws, hasty logging wastes resources.
+But sudden limits on logging bankrupt some workers and small businesses.
+If this policy pendulum swings far, it cuts down forests and species, then families and towns, again and again.2